How to shade a cell based on another cell value in Excel?

 You can do as follows to shade a cell based on another cell value in Excel.

-1. Select the cell (says A1) you want to shade based on another cell value, then click Conditional Formatting > New Rule under Home tab.
+1. Select the cell (says A1) you want to shade based on another cell value, then click Conditional Formatting > New Rule under the Home tab.

 2. In the New Formatting Rule dialog box, you need to:

-2.1 Select Use a formula to determine which cells to format option in the Select a Rule Type box;
+- 2.1 Select Use a formula to determine which cells to format option in the Select a Rule Type box;

-2.2 If you want to shade cell A1 when value of B4 is greater than 500, then enter formula =$B4>500 into the Format values where this formula is true box;
+- 2.2 If you want to shade cell A1 when value of B4 is greater than 500, then enter formula =$B4>500 into the Format values where this formula is true box;

-And if you want to shade cell A1 when B4 has a certain value such as “test”, the use this formula =$B4=“test”.
+Tips: if you want to shade cell A1 when B4 has a certain value such as “test”, the use this formula =$B4=“test”.
 You can change the variable in the formula based on your needs.

-2.3 Click the Format button to specify a background color;
+- 2.3 Click the Format button to specify a background color;

-2.4 Click the OK button when it returns to the New Formatting Rule dialog box.
+- 2.4 Click the OK button when it returns to the New Formatting Rule dialog box.
 See screenshot:

 Then you can see the specified cell is shaded based on the value of another cell as below screenshot shown.